 Gluten – dietary villain or innocent bystander?

 In Australia, approximately half of those who avoid gluten claim they do it for overall health reasons.
 Now, I believe most dietitians would agree that a gluten-free diet is a challenging diet with potential hazards for your health.
-This is because, if you do not have coeliac disease or a true wheat allergy, a gluten-free diet may pose a health risk due to an increased risk of nutritional deficiencies.
-Overall, the research indicates that a gluten-free diet results in insufficient intakes of fibre, B vitamins, and micronutrients including iron and zinc.
-Aside from the nutritional deficiencies, a gluten-free diet is extremely restrictive, which might raise the risk of disordered eating patterns and a negative relationship with food.
+This is because, if you do not have coeliac disease or a true wheat allergy, a gluten free diet may pose a health risk due to an increased risk of nutritional deficiencies.
+Overall, research indicates that a gluten-free diet results in insufficient intakes of fibre, B vitamins, and micronutrients including iron and zinc.
+Aside from the nutritional deficiencies, a gluten free diet is extremely restrictive, which might raise the risk of disordered eating patterns and a negative relationship with food.

-However, many people report feeling better after going gluten-free.
-And some of that improvement comes from eating more gluten-free wholefoods like fruit, vegetables, and legumes (which are naturally gluten-free), which improves the overall quality of someone’s diet.
+However, many people report feeling better after going gluten free.
+And some of that improvement comes from eating more gluten free whole foods like fruit, vegetables, and legumes (which are naturally gluten free), which improves the overall quality of someone’s diet.
 Most people feel better when they replace processed foods with nutritious foods and plant-based options.

 Another reason people may feel better is a condition known as non-coeliac wheat sensitivity.
 According to some well-designed research, people’s gastrointestinal symptoms improved as a result of a reduction in dietary components found in the carbohydrate element of wheat that are known to irritate the gut.
 Recent small but high-quality trials found that removing a carbohydrate known as fructans from the diet relieved stomach symptoms, but not gluten.

 Fructans are classified as FODMAPS (fermentable, oligosaccharides, disaccharides, monosaccharides, and polyols).
 Saccharides are essentially sugar or carbohydrate compounds.
 These are generally undigested in the body, fermenting in the small and large intestines.
 This causes additional wind (which can become stuck – ouch!) or draws water into your intestines (leading to frequent trips to the toilet and cramping).
-Although research in this field is still in its early stages, there are some reports that wheat sensitivity may be involved in symptoms such as fatigue, headache, muscle discomfort, skin rashes, depression, and anaemia.
-Some theories suggest that in some people, wheat disrupts the intestinal barrier, causing inflammation in many regions of the body.

-So the decision to go gluten-free is not as simple as most people believe.
+So the decision to go gluten free is not as simple as most people believe.
 There are hazards and obstacles associated with maintaining proper nutrition, and other dietary considerations should be considered before concluding that gluten is the cause of your symptoms.
-Gluten-free does not eliminate FODMAPS or wheat, which may be the real culprit for some people.
+Gluten free does not eliminate FODMAPS or wheat, which may be the real culprit for some people.
 You do not have to make this decision on your own.
 Consult a dietitian who specialises in gut health, as well as your doctor, for advice and help to get you started.